-- 12) A Urine Drug Screen (UDS) is considered at the time of admission, when progress is not occurring, when substance misuse is suspected, or when substance use and medications may have a potential adverse interaction.
-After a positive screen, additional random screens are considered and referral to a substance use disorder provider is considered. - 13) Discharge planning.
-Beginning at admission and continuing throughout the youth's placement at the PRTF, the parent or legally authorized representative, the Community Services Board (CSB), FAPT case manager, if applicable, and either the MCO or Magellan of Virginia care manager shall be involved in treatment planning and shall identify the anticipated needs of the youth and family upon discharge and identify the available services in the community.
+12) A Urine Drug Screen (UDS) is considered at the time of admission, when progress is not occurring, when substance misuse is suspected, or when substance use and medications may have a potential adverse interaction.
+After a positive screen, additional random screens are considered and referral to a substance use disorder provider is considered.

+13) Discharge planning.
+Beginning at admission and continuing throughout the youth's placement at the PRTF, the parent or legally authorized representative, the Community Services Board (CSB), FAPT case manager, if applicable, and the FFS service authorization contractor care manager shall be involved in treatment planning and shall identify the anticipated needs of the youth and family upon discharge and identify the available services in the community.

-Prior to discharge, the PRTF shall complete a comprehensive discharge plan in the CIPOC and submit the updated plan to Magellan of Virginia for review with its service authorization request.
-Once Magellan of Virginia approves the discharge plan, the provider shall begin collaborating with the parent or legally authorized representative and the treatment team to identify behavioral health and medical providers and schedule appointments for comprehensive needs assessments as needed The PRTF shall request information from post-discharge providers to establish that the planning of services and activities has begun, shall establish that the youth has been enrolled in school, and shall provide Individualized Education Program (IEP) recommendations to the school if necessary.
+Prior to discharge, the PRTF shall complete a comprehensive discharge plan in the CIPOC and submit the updated plan to the FFS service authorization contractor for review with its service authorization request.
+Once the FFS service authorization contractor approves the discharge plan, the provider shall begin collaborating with the parent or legally authorized representative and the treatment team to identify behavioral health and medical providers and schedule appointments for comprehensive needs assessments as needed.
+The PRTF shall request information from post-discharge providers to establish that the planning of services and activities has begun, shall establish that the youth has been enrolled in school, and shall provide Individualized Education Program (IEP) recommendations to the school if necessary.

-The PRTF shall inform Magellan of Virginia of all scheduled appointments within 30 calendar days of discharge, and shall notify Magellan of Virginia within one business day of the youth's discharge date from the PRTF.
-Failure to notify Magellan of Virginia of discharges can delay or prevent the youth from accessing needed medical, behavioral health, dental and pharmacy benefits and prevents Magellan from engaging in coordination of care upon discharge.
-Youth cannot have service authorizations for both PRTF and TGH at the same time and a delay in notifying Magellan of Virginia of a PRTF discharge for a youth who is transitioning to TGH will delay the service authorization for TGH.
+The PRTF shall inform the FFS service authorization contractor of all scheduled appointments within 30 calendar days of discharge, and shall notify the FFS service authorization contractor within one business day of the youth's discharge date from the PRTF.
+Failure to notify the FFS service authorization contractor of discharges can delay or prevent the youth from accessing needed medical, behavioral health, dental and pharmacy benefits and prevents the FFS service authorization contractor from engaging in coordination of care upon discharge.
+Youth cannot have service authorizations for both PRTF and TGH at the same time and a delay in notifying the FFS service authorization contractor of a PRTF discharge for a youth who is transitioning to TGH will delay the service authorization for TGH.